Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Visitors first arrive in the town of Nyaugshwe to a host of riverside guesthouses and restaurants.
+Visitors first arrive in the town of Nyaungshwe to a host of riverside guesthouses and restaurants.
 Boat hire can be done through hotels or independently at the town's river.
 Expensive hotels on the lake can be booked in advance but more rustic accommodation can usually be found without pre-planning.
 Depending on the season the town can flood, making the concept of living on water a little more practical than it first seemed.

-The shining jewel of Yangon's many attractions is Schwedagon Pagoda, the golden temple visible throughout the city and an iconic sight emblematic of the country and its strong Buddhist influence.
-Other major attractions include the 2,200-year-old Sule Pagoda, Little India and Chinatown, and the vibrant night markets including Bogyoke Aung San Market, which is also arguably the best place to change money.
+The shining jewel of Yangon's many attractions is Shwedagon Pagoda, the golden temple visible throughout the city and an iconic sight emblematic of the country and its strong Buddhist influence.
+Other major attractions include the 2,200-year-old Sule Pagoda, Little India and Chinatown, and the vibrant night markets including Bogyoke Aung San Market, which is also arguably the best place to exchange money.
 Inle Lake is lined with gardens and luxurious villas, providing a cooling distraction at sunset, when locals and visitors can enjoy the views.
 Other popular attractions in Yangon include the Taukkyan War Cemetery, a beautifully maintained graveyard and memorial to those who died fighting the Japanese is World War II, the Musmeah Yeshua Synagogue and Old Jewish Cemetery, and the Kyaikto, or Golden Rock, which is a glorious landmark.

 Bagan is an ancient city dating back to the 9th century that was home to the first kingdom of a unified Myanmar.
 A seemingly impossible collection of thousands of temples and monuments scattered over a vast plain, the buildings range in condition from ruined to resplendent, although many retain the power and majesty their devout designers intended.
 Most of the structures were built between the 11th and 12th centuries, when Bagan was the capital of the First Burmese Empire.
-Regrettably, many temples have suffered under the government's poor attempts at restoration, but others have been well-preserved by organisations like UNESCO.
+Regrettably, many temples have suffered under the government's poor attempts at restoration, but others have been well preserved by organisations like UNESCO.

 Mandalay is Myanmar's second-largest city and the former royal capital of the Burmese kingdom.
 A good place to start a visit is to hike up the 780-foot (240m) stairwell to the top of Mandalay Hill, a holy site with an ornately decorated temple with a Buddha statue overlooking the former capital city and far-reaching flatlands.
-Dominating the city's centre are the 150 year-old palace grounds of King Mindon and King Thibaw, with an adjacent temple and surrounding moat.
+Dominating the city's centre are the 150-year-old palace grounds of King Mindon and King Thibaw, with an adjacent temple and surrounding moat.
 For local travellers the Mahamuni Buddha is one of the most important pilgrimage sites for Buddhists in Myanmar.